Speaking of California and flipping California, hail I share with you this next headline.

 An extraordinary honor to talk to you.

-Um I am 67 years old, and I was born and raised in Greenwich Village, New York.
+I am 67 years old, and I was born and raised in Greenwich Village, New York.

-So my Wait, wait, wait, wait.
+Wait, wait, wait, wait.

-Eugene or Joseph McCarthy.
+Eugene or Joseph McCarthy?

 Oh, Joseph McCarthy.

-Joseph, I'm 67, yes.
+I'm 67, yes.

-But I truly believe, Rush, that we are witnessing what I am now starting to call uh Donaldus Maximus.
+But I truly believe, Rush, that we are witnessing what I am now starting to call Donaldus Maximus.

-Um I think this man is truly going to save this country.
+I think this man is truly going to save this country.

 I feel that my grown children now have an opportunity to live in the kind of limitless republic that I was fortunate enough to be born into in the 50s and 60s and so on.

-So I just wanted to uh ask if you feel that we can begin to call him that.
+So I just wanted to ask if you feel that we can begin to call him that.

-I mean, like look, uh I I I moved to New York in 1984.
+I mean, look, I moved to New York in 1984.

 Is that right?